stijnla/Ahold_product_detector/README.md

-# Ahold_product_detector
+# Ahold Product Detector
-This repository implements a product detector for products in the Albert Heijn supermarket
+This repository implements a product detector for products in the Albert Heijn supermarket.
+It is able to detect products using YoloV8 and track them using a Kalman Filter.

 ### Install this ROS Package for Ubuntu